mvaquiatan/geo-tech-test/README.md

 A minesweeper game to showcase a glimpse of the tool/ UI capabilities of the author.

 ## What's included?
+- A UE 5.6 C++ project, with a newly created plugin.
 - An editor toolbar button to show the minesweeper window.
 Located besides the `Platform` combo box at the top of the window.
 - A completely working minesweeper game with a win and lose condition and a modifiable input for its width, height, and the mine count.
 You can always restart the game.
 - Some input validations.